mehulagg/gitlab/doc/integration/omniauth.md

     # enabled: true

     # CAUTION!
-    # This allows users to login without having a user account first.
+    # This allows users to log in without having a user account first.
 Define the allowed providers
     # using an array, e.g. ["saml", "twitter"], or as true/false to allow all providers or none.
     # User accounts will be created automatically when authentication was successful.
     allow_single_sign_on: ["saml", "twitter"]